usnistgov/feasst/sphinx/dev.rst

 * Customize restart directory name
 * Move rCut to optional argument, after figuring out how to have map<string,string> work with base class arguments.
 * Fix testcase 1/3 by taking arguments with unittest in python.
+* Use packages to dynamically add the disclaim in the release.
+* rename feasst.str.. python doesn't like it.
+* Eventually convert all raw pointers to shared pointers (but interface blind to shared_ptr vs unique_ptr), which also allows removal of space from MC class